The Four Levels of Gifting

 There are several transfers that fall outside federal gift taxation.
 You can make the following transfers without facing a gift tax:

-- Anything given to a U.S. citizen spouse as long as the transfer qualifies under the marital deduction1
+- Anything given to a U.S. citizen spouse as long as the transfer qualifies under the marital deduction

 - Donations to qualified charitable organizations made in a manner qualifying for the charitable deduction